 Exposure to environmental pollution is another risk factor.
 Indoor air quality plays a role in the progression of COPD in developing countries.
 But urban air pollution like traffic and combustion-related pollution poses a greater health risk worldwide.

-Long-term occupational exposure to industrial dust, chemicals, and gases can irritate and inflame the airways to your lungs, increasing your chance of COPD.
-People in professions that deal with frequent exposure to dust and chemical vapors in the workplace, such as coal miners, grain handlers, and metal molders, have a greater likelihood of developing the disease.
-One study in the American Journal of Epidemiology found that the fraction of COPD attributed to work was estimated at 19.2 percent overall and 31.1 percent among those who had never smoked.
+Long-term exposure to industrial dust, chemicals, and gases can irritate and inflame the airways and lungs.
+This increases your risk of developing COPD.
+People exposed to dust and chemical vapors, such as coal miners, grain handlers, and metal molders, have a greater likelihood of developing COPD.
+One

-In rare cases, genetic factors can cause people who have never smoked or had long-term exposure to develop COPD.
-The genetic disorder results in a lack of the protein alpha-1 antitrypsin (AAT).
-HHS estimates that as many as 100,000 Americans have AAT deficiency, though few people are aware of it.
-While AAT deficiency is the only established genetic risk factor for COPD, according to European Respiratory Journal, it’s likely that several genes are additional risk factors, though researchers haven’t yet proven this.
+In rare cases, genetic factors cause people who have never smoked or had long-term particulate exposure to develop COPD.
+The genetic disorder results in a lack of the protein alpha 1 (α1) –antitrypsin (AAT).

 COPD is most common in people at least 40 years of age who have a history of smoking.
 Incidence increases with age.
 There is nothing you can do about your age, but you can take steps to stay healthy.
 If you have risk factors for COPD, it’s important to discuss them with your doctor.

 Talk with your doctor about COPD if you are over the age of 45, have family members with the disease, or are a current or former smoker.
 Early detection of COPD is the key to successful treatment.
 Quitting smoking as soon as possible is also essential.